-INSTITUTIONS KEY RESPONSIBILITIES AET -AET being the plan owners to participate in the entire SEMMP process and take up the administration role.
-Environment Management -EMU to oversee implementation of the EIA and ESIA of all develop- Unit (EMU) ments within the Ecosystem.
+INSTITUTIONS KEY RESPONSIBILITIES AET -AET being the plan owners to participate in the entire SEMMP process and take up the administration role,. -EMU to oversee implementation of the EIA and ESIA of all develop- Unit (EMU) ments within the Ecosystem.
 Kajiado County -Provide oversight and advisory services during the Government implementation by volunteering information and services if needed by AET, undertake gazettement of all county development plans and ensure alignement with the County Spatial Plan, ensure all county spatial programs(immediate, short term and long term) are aligned to the gazzeted County Spatial Plan.

-All relevant State

-Departments

-National Government

-Deline divention on industries and trade

--Policy direction on industries and trade

-and Enterprise Develop- -Provide funding,

-ment -Facilitate in coordination of trade and associated matters

-Ministry of Agriculture, -Capacity building and technical assistance to livestock and crop

-farmers (farm level value addition).

-velopment

-Ministry of Environment -Capacity in enhancing tree cover within the ecosystem and policy

-and Natural Resources guidance on issues of climate change and mitigation strategies.

-National Land Commission -Land and land tenure Issues

--Approval of land use plans for other developments with potential to

-degrade the ecosystem.

-Implementing Agencies

-Kenya Urban Roads -Overseeing construction of the roads, foot paths, storm water,

-Authority and drainage in the ecosystem.

-WRMA -Supply of clean water

--Regular monitoring of water quality within the ecosystem

--Monitoring of water abstraction rates.

--Monitoring of water quality - pollution of water sources -

-rivers and boreholes.

-National Environment -Review Environmental Impact Assessment (EIA) reports for pro-

-Management Authority posed projects

--Review environmental audit (EA) reports.

--Approve EIA and EA reports.

--Deal with cases of non-compliance.

-AET Overall coordination and marketing of the Amboseli Ecosystem

-Kenya Wildlife Service Coordination of Amboseli Park Activities and human/ wildlife

-interactions

-ACC Long term Research and Monitoring studies in partnership with

-others

-ATE Elephant movement and behavioral studies
+All relevant State Departments National Government Ministry of Industrialization -Policy direction on industries and trade and Enterprise Develop- -Provide funding, ment -Facilitate in coordination of trade and associated matters Ministry of Agriculture, Livestock and Fisheries De- -Capacity building and technical assistance to livestock and crop farmers (farm level value addition). velopment Constitution of the state of th Ministry of Environment and Natural Resources -Capacity in enhancing tree cover within the ecosystem and policy guidance on issues of climate change and mitigation strategies.
+National Land Commission -Land and land tenure Issues -Approval of land use plans for other developments with potential to degrade the ecosystem.
+Implementing Agencies Kenya Urban Roads Authority -Overseeing construction of the roads, foot paths, storm water, and drainage in the ecosystem.
+WRMA -Supply of clean water Regular monitoring of water quality within the ecosystem -Monitoring of water abstraction ratesMonitoring of water quality - pollution of water sources - rivers and boreholes.
+National Environment -Review Environmental Impact Assessment (EIA) reports for pro- Management Authority posed projects -Review environmental audit (EA) reports. -Approve EIA and EA reports. -Deal with cases of non-compliance.
+Overall coordination and marketing of the Amboseli Ecosystem AET Overall coordination and marketing of the Ambosen ecosystem AET Kenya Wildlife Service Coordination of Amboseli Park Activities and human/ wildlife interactions Coordination of Amboseli Park Activities and human/ wildlife